 What part of the education process is unimportant?
 At Ward and Smith, P.A., we think every step of the education process is important — from Pre-Kindergarten to Post-Doctoral.
-That's why we organized our Education Law Practice Group to provide expert advice and services to every aspect of public and private education, including:
+That's why we organized our Education Law Practice Group to provide sound advice and services to every aspect of public and private education, including:

 - Community Colleges